1 Part Course |

 • Employment Related Securities and employee share schemes

-This half-day course is designed to give advisers a clear, practical and up-to-date understanding of Family Investment Companies (FICs) and how they are structured, funded and used in real-world estate planning.
+This half-day FIC tax course will provide a clear, practical and up-to-date understanding of Family Investment Companies (FICs) for advisers.
+We explore how to structure them, how they are funded and how they are used in real-world estate planning.

 • Understand when a FIC is appropriate – and when it is not